acorn-io/aml/README.md

 ## Examples

 As this is the language used by [Acorn](https://github.com/acorn-io/runtime), Acornfiles are a great place to look for examples of AML syntax.
-Try this [Git Hub search](https://github.com/search?q=path%3A**%2FAcornfile&type=code&ref=advsearch)
+Try this [GitHub search](https://github.com/search?q=path%3A**%2FAcornfile&type=code&ref=advsearch)

-For an example of schema, you can refer the [schema file used to validate Acornfile](https://github.com/acorn-io/runtime/blob/main/pkg/appdefinition/app.acorn) is which is quite a complete example of most all schema features.
+For an example of schema, you can refer the [schema file used to validate Acornfile](https://github.com/acorn-io/runtime/blob/main/pkg/appdefinition/app.acorn) which is quite a complete example of most all schema features.

 ## License